Common VetNexusMD Questions

 How do I get started?

-Click “Get Started,” upload your records, and book a free 15‑minute consult.
-We’ll confirm scope, timeline, and pricing before any payment is required.
+Click "Get Started," upload your records, and request your IMO consultation.
+We'll confirm scope, timeline, and pricing before any payment is required.

 Takeaway: Three steps—upload, consult, relax.